voedger/reqmd/design.md

 ## File URL construction

-The system needs to construct a `FileURL` for any given `FileStructure`.
+The system constructs a `FileURL` for any given `FileStructure`.
 A `FileURL` consists of two main components:

 - Repository root folder URL (`RepoRootFolderURL`)
 - Relative path (`RelativePath`)